oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 ### Network provisioning

-The network can be exported from oVirt into the network provider, but from that moment on it will be as if the network was discovered from the provider - i.e. if it goes out of sync, that's OK from oVirt's perspective.
+The network can be exported from oVirt into the network provider, which means a user will be able to add the network to Quantum via oVirt, instead of using the Quantum API directly.
+However, from that moment on it will be as if the network was discovered from the provider - i.e. if it goes out of sync, that's OK from oVirt's perspective.

 ### Virtual NIC provisioning